-We propose that UAV-related learning and discourse are key to having a campus-wide understanding of this high-potential technology.
+Learning and discourse are key to campus-wide understanding of emerging and disruptive drone technology.

 If you would like to participate in a workshop, (or have a suggestion for one!) email Jon Caris at firstname.lastname@example.org.